Conversational Marketing is one of the best ways to move your prospects down the marketing funnel and convert them into customers - fast.

-These answers act like the first-aid for the user.
-In case the user wants more, the bot then forwards the question to the real healthcare professionals.
+These answers act like first-aid for the user.
+In case the user wants more, the bot then forwards the question to real healthcare professionals.

-Health that itself is a great service for anyone who is in need of healthcare.
+Health itself is a great service for anyone who needs healthcare.
 With the conversational marketing tactic, HealthTap leaves no stone unturned in helping the users.

-Marvel certainly has few of the highest selling movies in the history of Hollywood.
-Marvel’s fans and merchandise are literally everywhere.
+Marvel certainly has a few of the highest-selling movies in the history of Hollywood.
+Marvel’s fans and merchandise are everywhere.